Security Solutions for SaaS Company Leaders

 How do we manage third-party vendor security?

-SaaS companies depend on numerous vendors - cloud providers, security tools, monitoring services, and data processors.
 Establish a vendor security assessment process that evaluates vendors based on risk level.
 High-risk vendors (those handling customer data or critical services) need comprehensive reviews including SOC 2 reports, security questionnaires, and contract terms.
 Lower-risk vendors can use simplified assessments.
-We help you build vendor risk management programs that satisfy SOC 2 requirements and enterprise customer expectations without creating operational bottlenecks.

 What security testing should we do?

-Comprehensive security testing includes: automated security testing in your CI/CD pipeline (SAST for code vulnerabilities, dependency scanning), continuous security posture and vulnerability scanning of cloud infrastructure, API security testing, code reviews for security-sensitive features and periodic penetration testing by third parties.
-We are a huge fan of ongoing public bug bounty programs.
-These testing practices are typically built in stages as your security program matures.
-Frequency depends on your risk tolerance and compliance requirements, but regular pen testing is standard for SOC 2 and enterprise customers.
+Comprehensive security testing includes: automated security testing in your CI/CD pipeline (SAST, dependency scanning), regular penetration testing by third parties, continuous vulnerability scanning of infrastructure, API security testing, and code reviews for security-sensitive features.
+We recommend ongoing public bug bounty programs as your program matures.

 Ready to Strengthen Your SaaS Security?